CGLab-GIST/deep-combiner/README.md

 This code is the implementation of the method demonstrated in the paper [Deep Combiner for Independent and Correlated Pixel Estimates](https://cglab.gist.ac.kr/publications/2020_Deep_Combiner_for_Independent_and_Correlated_Pixel_Estimates.html).
 For more details, please refer to a [project page](https://cglab.gist.ac.kr/publications/2020_Deep_Combiner_for_Independent_and_Correlated_Pixel_Estimates.html).

-The code is implemented on Ubuntu 16.04 with TensorFlow 1.13.2, Python 3.5 and CUDA 10.0.
+The code on this branch is a migrated version of the method for TensorFlow 1 to TensorFlow 2.5.
+The major change is to add some codes for migration and modify `Dockerfile` for Tensorflow 2.5, and the neural network model and other functionalities are fundamentally same with the master branch.
-Furthermore, the code is tested on Ubuntu 16.04, 18.04 and 20.04.
-We tested the code on Nvidia graphics card with compute capability 6.1 and 7.5 (e.g., Nvidia GeForce GTX 1080, GTX 1080 Ti, RTX 2080 Ti and Quadro RTX 8000 Graphics cards).
-It is recommended to use a graphics card with 10GB or more for training and testing the provided codes with default setting.
+If the Nvidia graphics card with compute capability 8.6 (e.g., Nvidia RTX 30 series graphics cards) is used, it is recommended to use this code rather than the master branch.
+It is also recommended to use a graphics card with 10GB or more for training and testing the provided codes with default setting.

 If there is any problem, question or comment, feel free to contact us: **Jonghee Back** (jongheeback@gm.gist.ac.kr)